 - N.8 Departments, from time to time, incur petty cash expenses.
-The Director of Corporate Services and Governance shall therefore provide such petty cash accounts as he/she considers appropriate for the purpose of reimbursing these expenses. - N.9 The Director of Corporate Services and Governance shall: - maintain a record of petty cash floats made and verify balances as soon as possible after 31 March: - periodically review the arrangements that Departments have made to control advances and keep them safe and secure; - examine the petty cash vouchers that have been retained before reimbursement is made via the payments process; and - reimburse as often as may be necessary the amounts expended. - N.10 Departments must not make a disbursement from any petty cash balances other than to reimburse reasonable and proper expenses of the Council.
-Requests for the reimbursement of petty case must be accompanies by a signed memo/evidence of review by an appropriate authoriser of the receipts provided to allow payment to be made.
+The Director of Corporate Services and Governance shall therefore provide such petty cash accounts as he/she considers appropriate for the purpose of reimbursing these expenses. - N.9 The Director of Corporate Services and Governance shall: - maintain a record of petty cash floats made and verify balances as soon as possible after 31 March; - periodically review the arrangements that Departments have made to control advances and keep them safe and secure; - examine the petty cash vouchers and receipts that have been retained before reimbursement is made via the payments process; and - reimburse as often as may be necessary the amounts expended.

+N.10 Departments must not make a disbursement from any petty cash balances other than to reimburse reasonable and proper expenses of the Council.
+Requests for the reimbursement of petty cash should be made by completion of a 'Petty Cash Template', authorised by an appropriate authoriser and submitted to finance.
 Petty cash should only be used in exceptional circumstances and VAT can only be reclaimed on the production of a valid VAT receipt.